phalcon-orphanage/docs/en/reference/db.rst

             //Start a nested transaction
             $connection->begin();

-            //Execute these SQL statements in a nested transaction
+            //Execute these SQL statements into the nested transaction
             $connection->execute("DELETE `robots` WHERE `id` = 102");
             $connection->execute("DELETE `robots` WHERE `id` = 103");